Background and History of UC-VA Relations

-Discussions and correspondence between COGR and NIH regarding 8/8 appointees arrived at a 60 hour work week (40 hours for an 8/8 VA appointment plus an additional 20 hours University time) as meeting the test of “reasonableness”.
-However, a 60 hour work week was never written into NIH policy.
-While UCSD accepted 60 hours as the basis for MOUs, and in fact, other institutions around the county have adopted other hourly maximums for their work week.
+Discussions and correspondence between COGR and NIH regarding 8/8 appointees arrived at a 60-hour work week (40 hours for an 8/8 VA appointment plus an additional 20 hours of University time) as meeting the test of “reasonableness”.
+However, a 60-hour work week was never written into NIH policy.
+While UC San Diego accepted 60 hours as the basis for MOUs, and in fact, other institutions around the county have adopted other hourly maximums for their work week.

-UCSD began budgeting salary for joint VA faculty effort.
-But unfortunately, due to the method the School of Medicine used to set up UC-VA appointments in the payroll system, initially the entire guaranteed salary was used as the institutional base payrate for grant applications.
+UC San Diego began budgeting salary for joint VA faculty effort.
+But unfortunately, due to the method, the School of Medicine used to set up UC-VA appointments in the payroll system, initially the entire guaranteed salary was used as the institutional base pay rate for grant applications.

-As negotiations between UCSD and the VA over sharing the cost of research conducted in VA space came to an impasse, the VA Research Office finally announced in the late 1990s that for any research conducted in VA space, grant applications would have to be submitted through its VMRF.
-Faculty were threatened with loss of their VA space if they failed to comply, and VMRF began to submit NIH grant applications that previously would have been submitted through USCD.
-An affiliation agreement between UCSD and VMRF was finally signed in 1999 recognizing VMRF’s right to submit grant applications for UCSD faculty, and also allowing for the receipt of joint personnel agreements (JPAs) to reimburse UCSD for salary paid to faculty and staff working on VMRF awarded projects.
+As negotiations between UC San Diego and the VA over sharing the cost of research conducted in VA space came to an impasse, the VA Research Office finally announced in the late 1990s that for any research conducted in VA space, grant applications would have to be submitted through its VMRF.
+Faculty were threatened with loss of their VA space if they failed to comply, and VMRF began to submit NIH grant applications that previously would have been submitted through UC San Diego.
+An affiliation agreement between UC San Diego and VMRF was finally signed in 1999 recognizing VMRF’s right to submit grant applications for UC San Diego faculty, and also allowing for the receipt of joint personnel agreements (JPAs) to reimburse UC San Diego for salary paid to faculty and staff working on VMRF awarded projects.

-In 2004 additional changes to joint UCSD-VA faculty appointments came about due to a directive form UCOP altering the way faculty appointments and salaries were to be handled.
-Originally at UCSD, faculty with joint appointments were set up in the payroll system with their 100% combined salaries, and with their VA income entered as an offset.
-This provided the basis for using the 100% joint salary as their institutional base in grant applications, but was unfortunately illegal since it also provided those faculty with credit in two retirement systems for the same pay.
-A major effort was undertaken in 2004 to reeducate faculty regarding the change, and served as the basis for the VA salary worksheet and statement used in UCSD grant applications.
+In 2004 additional changes to joint UC San Diego-VA faculty appointments came about due to a directive from UCOP altering the way faculty appointments and salaries were to be handled.
+Originally at UC San Diego, faculty with joint appointments were set up in the payroll system with their 100% combined salaries, and with their VA income entered as an offset.
+This provided the basis for using the 100% joint salary as their institutional base in grant applications but was unfortunately illegal since it also provided those faculty with credit in two retirement systems for the same pay.
+A major effort was undertaken in 2004 to reeducate faculty regarding the change and served as the basis for the VA salary worksheet and statement used in UC San Diego grant applications.